One of the most important creative considerations in photography, if not the most important, is control of Depth of Field.

 *Lenses used at their very widest apertures tend to show softness in the corners and chromatic aberration (colour fringing) or coma (smears) which may be obvious in your images.
 The newest batch of lenses are highly corrected, but older lenses will often show these flaws to some extent.

-*Life size means reproducing the subject on the sensor the same size as they actually are, so a 1" camera sensor would cover 1" of actual subject from edge to edge).
+*Life size means reproducing the subject on the sensor the same size as it actually is, so a 1" camera sensor would cover 1" of actual subject.

 Tips and Tricks

-2. Another trick is to take multiple images at different focussing points and combine them in post processing.
+2. Another trick is to take multiple images at different focussing points and combine them in post processing or in camera with some models.
 This is called “Focus Stacking”, but it only works if your subject and camera stay still.
-Some cameras have focus stacking as a feature, but remember absolute stillness and consistency are critical.
-Just like panoramic style images, the programme used can only "stitch" the images together if they all match in framing.
+Just like panoramic style images, the programme or camera used can only "stitch" the images together if they all match in framing.

 If f16 or smaller are used, be aware that they will be limited in sharpness by “diffraction”.
 Diffraction occurs around the edge of any hole light passes through, bending light waves and degrading the quality of that light.
 As the aperture gets smaller and smaller, diffraction becomes dominant, until eventually most of the light is degraded (diffracted).
 Extremely good lenses are sometimes called "Diffraction limited" lenses , meaning the only optical flaw they have is the only one that cannot be avoided.